9. Industrialization of Print

 Industrialization changed every aspect of print, media, production, consumption, and literacy across populations and technologies.
 For more than three hundred years, from the 1450s to 1800, since Gutenberg’s original invention, the innovations had been minor and change gradual.
 The invention of the stereotype, a method for making a mold from a metal form of letterpress type and creating a cast copy that could be used for printing had amplified the means of production, but not radically changed its basic features.
 Every letter in a metal font still had to be carved by hand on a punch, stamped into a matrix, then cast, finished, and set in a stick.
 Automated punch-cutting and casting would not become viable until the very end of the 19th century.
 But demands for printed matter increased the pressure to produce more, faster, cheaper, books, magazines, newspapers, posters, handbills, menus, tickets, train schedules and a wide range of ephemera.1 As printed material had to function in an increasingly competitive market—and to serve the purposes of advertising and attention getting—the range of graphical styles proliferated as well as the formats and genres of print material.

 Key technological innovations enabled changes in printing: lithography, photography, the use of steam and then electricity for power, high-speed production of paper, and motorized printing presses.
-Methods of distribution of print changed as well, as railroads began to stretch across vast areas of the European continent, British Isles, North America and to connect shipping and land networks.2 The idea of printing schoolbooks in Chicago, Philadelphia, or Boston and distributing them for a nation of young readers in increasingly compulsory education was economically viable as well as culturally impactful.3 Rapid changes in literacy rates increased readership across a wide range of materials aimed at diversion, entertainment, self-education, and moral improvement.
+Methods of distribution of print changed as well, as railroads began to stretch across vast areas of the European continent, the British Isles, and North America to connect shipping and land networks.2 The idea of printing schoolbooks in Chicago, Philadelphia, or Boston and distributing them for a nation of young readers in increasingly compulsory education was economically viable as well as culturally impactful.3 Rapid changes in literacy rates increased readership across a wide range of materials aimed at diversion, entertainment, self-education, and moral improvement.
 [Figure 1a] [Figure 1b.]

 Changes in print technology took place as part of broad cultural shifts.
 A century of precedents and experiments preceded James Watts’s release of a working steam engine in the 1780s, but once brought to market, his device was attached to an enormous number and variety of mechanical devices.
 Though wind and water had been used as energy sources in the past, the ability to harness steam in a controlled manner meant that tasks of all kinds could be automated at a scale of efficiency and speed that outstripped human and animal labor.
 Manufacturing at this scale created changes in patterns of wealth, settlement, labor, and global networks of raw material extraction, colonialization, and exploitation.
 In this massive transformation, the availability of books, like that of other commodities helped to fuel demand.
 Literacy rates in the United Kingdom, for example, are estimated to have gone from 67% for men and 51% for women in 1841 to about 93-94% for both groups fifty years later.4 Many cultural factors account for this, but in terms of the impact on printing, the effect is that everything changes: type, bindings, paper, readership, business models, institutional practices and educational patterns.
 Many of these changes, though modified by digital technology and fundamentally altered by networked environments, remained part of the basic infrastructure of printing and are still in place today, even as the role of print shifts within the larger media ecology.